SacuL/passwordle/README.md

-# Passwordle
+## Passwordle

-### Forgot your password?
-Guess it with Passwordle!
+Tired of boring password recovery?

+Try Passwordle - Where guessing your password is actually fun!

-## Disclaimer
+### Disclaimer

-This project was created using chatGPT as a test of its capabilities.
+This project was created using AI.